 I invite to you read more about this case in an article I recently published.

-Landowners who know their properties are contaminated may be liable for damages, even if they didn’t contribute directly to the pollution, according to a recent appellate decision.
+Landowners in Indiana who know their properties are contaminated may be liable for damages, even if they didn’t contribute directly to the pollution, according to a recent appellate decision.
 In JDN Properties, LLC v.
-VanMeter Enterprises, Inc., the Indiana Court of Appeals reversed summary judgment for the seller and remanded the case for trial on the buyer’s claim for damages under Indiana’s Environmental Liability Act.
-Under the Act, a person may recover removal or remediation costs involving hazardous substances or petroleum against a person that “caused or contributed to the release”.
+VanMeter Enterprises, Inc., the Indiana Court of Appeals reversed summary judgment for the seller and remanded the case for trial on the buyer’s claim for damages under Indiana’s Environmental Legal Action Statute.
+Under the Statute, a person may recover removal or remediation costs involving hazardous substances or petroleum against a person that “caused or contributed to the release”.

 This article originally appeared in INSites magazine, a publication of the Indiana Apartment Association (IAA).
 The article is re-published on Taft’s web site with permission from the IAA.

 On March 15, 2015, President Obama issued Executive Order 13693 (the “Order”) with the goal of reducing the Federal government’s greenhouse gas (“GHG”) emissions while increasing clean energy consumption.
 The Order applies to all Federal agencies by definition and details a 3-tiered scope of applicability to encourage parallel changes “across the Federal supply chain.”